wsvdmeer/pwnagotchi-plugins/bt-tether-helper/README.md

 # bt-tether-helper

+> **🚧 Work in Progress:** This plugin is currently under active development.
+Features and functionality may change.
+>
-> **Note:** This plugin is a full replacement for the default [bt-tether.py](https://github.com/jayofelony/pwnagotchi/blob/noai/pwnagotchi/plugins/default/bt-tether.py) shipped with Pwnagotchi.
+> **ℹ️ Note:** This plugin is a full replacement for the default [bt-tether.py](https://github.com/jayofelony/pwnagotchi/blob/noai/pwnagotchi/plugins/default/bt-tether.py) shipped with Pwnagotchi.
 It is not a helper or add-on for that plugin, but a standalone alternative with expanded features and improved reliability.
+>
-> **Warning:** Do not enable both this plugin and the default bt-tether.py at the same time.
+> **⚠️ Warning:** Do not enable both this plugin and the default bt-tether.py at the same time.
 Only one Bluetooth tethering plugin should be active to avoid conflicts.
+>
+> **✅ Important:** This plugin has been tested on an **Android 15** and **iOS 26.1** with [Pwnagotchi v2.9.5.3](https://github.com/jayofelony/pwnagotchi/releases/tag/v2.9.5.3). **Bluetooth tethering must be enabled on your device** for this plugin to work.
+Compatibility with other versions has not been tested.

 A comprehensive Bluetooth tethering plugin that provides guided setup and automatic connection management for sharing your phone's internet connection with your Pwnagotchi.

 ![bt-tether-helper Web Interface](ui.png)

-> **🚧 Work in Progress:** This plugin is currently under active development.
-Features and functionality may change.

-> **⚠️ Important:** This plugin has been tested on an **Android 15** and **iOS 26.1** with [Pwnagotchi v2.9.5.3](https://github.com/jayofelony/pwnagotchi/releases/tag/v2.9.5.3). **Bluetooth tethering must be enabled on your device** for this plugin to work.
-Compatibility with other versions has not been tested.

 ## Tested Hardware Configuration